 The administration is using a process called rescissions to reduce the U.S.'s leadership role in serving our sisters and brothers and supporting global and domestic stability, security and prosperity.
-The administration has requested that Congress cancel fiscal year 2025 funds that were appropriated, or approved, for international humanitarian aid and development programs.
-These funds were written into law in March 2025 by Congress to support vulnerable families and communities.
+As of April 30, CRS expects the administration will soon request that Congress rescind previously appropriated, or approved, funds for humanitarian aid and development programs.
+These funds were written into law by Congress to support vulnerable families and communities.
+Rescissions will be the formal request to cancel these funds.